 On the other side, a 3D-enabled headset can offer a more realistic experience with a virtual feeling of the surrounding space and the exact location of where the slightest sounds are coming from.

-Almost all the gaming headset on the market can provide the standard microphone needs.
+Almost all the gaming headsets on the market can provide the standard microphone needs.
 Yet, they surely don’t offer the same quality.
 To avoid issues like buzzing and sibilance, it’s better to choose microphones with wind filters.
 Additionally, features like noise cancellation can be less distracting for your teammates.

 A premium quality boom microphone is your best option for streaming, assuming that you don’t own a separate microphone that you can use for such purposes.